ibm-cloud-docs/SecureGateway/securegateway_faq.md

 {: #faq-notification}
 {: faq}

-You can get notifications via our [status page](https://cloud.ibm.com/status?selected=maintenance).
+You can get notifications via our [status page](https://cloud.ibm.com/status?selected=maintenance){: external}.
-- To get the notifications about completed disruptive maintenance, please search `Secure Gateway` in the tab [History](https://cloud.ibm.com/status?query=Secure+Gateway&selected=history).
+- To get the notifications about completed disruptive maintenance, please search `Secure Gateway` in the tab [History](https://cloud.ibm.com/status?query=Secure+Gateway&selected=history){: external}.
-- To get the notifications about on going or planned disruptive maintenance, please search `Secure Gateway` in the tab [Planned maintenance](https://cloud.ibm.com/status?query=Secure+Gateway&selected=maintenance).
+- To get the notifications about on going or planned disruptive maintenance, please search `Secure Gateway` in the tab [Planned maintenance](https://cloud.ibm.com/status?query=Secure+Gateway&selected=maintenance){: external}.

 When the Secure Gateway client disconnected unexpectedly, please go to the status page to check whether there is disruptive maintenance at that time.